What is SAP Security?

 • 77% of the world’s transaction revenue touches an SAP system

-• More than 1,000 government and government-owned organizations around the world rely on SAP software
+• More than 1,000 government and government-owned organizations around the world rely on SAP applications

 • Defense, paramilitary and homeland security organizations operate a significant and mission-critical SAP footprint